beyondcoin-project/beyondcoin-seeder/README.md

 of reliable nodes via a built-in DNS server.

 Features:
-* regularly revisits known nodes to check their availability
+* regularly revisits known nodes to check their availability.
-* bans nodes after enough failures, or bad behaviour
+* bans nodes after enough failures, or bad behaviour.
 * accepts nodes down to v0.3.19 to request new IP addresses from, but only reports good post-v0.3.24 nodes.
 * keeps statistics over (exponential) windows of 2 hours, 8 hours,